 Norman Gross is the former director of the ABA Museum of Law in Chicago and the editor of America's Lawyer-Presidents: From Law Office to Oval Office.
 He lives in Sedona, Arizona.

-Listed in: Legal History · History · American History · Law
+Listed in: Legal and Constitutional History · History · American History · Law

 Throughout the history of the United States, the acts of a few have proved to be turning points in the way our legal system has treated the least of us.
 The nine individuals whose deeds are recounted have compelling stories, and though they remain unknown to the general public, their commitment to the rule of law has had a lasting impact on our nation.
 Noble Purposes brings their stories to life.